🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print("- Word2Vec captures semantic similarity ('love' ≈ 'enjoy', 'machine' ≈ 'deep')")

-print("- Word2Vec typically returns more semantically accurate similarity")
+print("- Word2Vec generally returns more semantically accurate similarity scores")

 Example output: